-The coverstars of this week's NME are The Killers.
-On the eve of their first ever stadium gig at Wembley, The Killers enjoy the view from the very peak of their career, reminiscing about their lowly origins playing Camden dives and peering into their glittering future.
+The Killers are at the top of their game right now.
+Enjoying the view from the very peak of their career, they've been reminiscing about their lowly origins playing Camden dives and peering into their glittering future.
 We asked them to reveal their 5 most memorable UK gigs.
 Were you there?
-Let us know in the comments below.

 Mark: This was when we'd been on tour for about seven or eight months, before the first record came out.
 We'd started off supporting British Sea Power, then moved onto our own headline shows, but we were still in tiny venues.
 We were playing everywhere in the UK, like Lincoln, or York - little tiny towns that we've never gone back to.
 Then came Glastonbury, which was this mythical festival we'd only heard about in NME.
 It was our first UK festival, so it was our first introduction to the rain, the wellies and all that.
 We were playing at four in the afternoon or something, and when we got onstage, it looked like there were 20,000 people out there.
 We'd never seen an audience like that before.
 Just a couple of months before, we'd played to three people in Wisconsin!
 We only played six songs, but everybody knew all of them, and at that moment, that's when I thought this album could be something special.
 It was a turning point for us.